• Skip to primary navigation

 • The mayonnaise and sriracha contain salt, so there's no need for added salt.

-• You can keep this mayo in the fridge, in an airtight container, for up to two weeks (one week if you use fresh garlic).
-Stir it again before using it.
+• You can store this mayo in an airtight container in the fridge for up to two weeks (or one week if you use fresh garlic).
+Stir it again before using.
 I don't recommend freezing this mayo, as it will separate when thawed.

 Nutrition per Serving

-• Sour cream dip served with fresh vegetables.
+• Sour cream dip is served with vegetables.

 Sour Cream Dip